OpenDNS Family Shield is a free DNS service that automatically blocks adult and other inappropriate content on your home internet network.

-How Kids Might Try To Bypass OpenDNS Family Shield
+How Kids May Try To Bypass OpenDNS Family Shield

-Unless further steps are taken, it is possible for kids with some tech knowledge (or ability to use Google) to bypass the protection:
+Unless further steps are taken, it is possible for kids with some tech knowledge (or ability to search Google!) to bypass the protection.

 1. They may change the DNS servers on their own device